 Belize is full of karsty, cave-filled landscapes and no one takes full adventure travel advantage of them like an outfit called Ian Anderson’s Caves Branch where we signed up for something called the Black Hole Drop which combined jungle hiking and a rappel into the abyss.

-If Ian prefers to propagate his outdoorsy, rustic, rougin’ it reputation (despite increasing luxury at his lodge) at least it’s well-earned.
-He pioneered caving tourism two decades ago when a group of Peace Corp volunteers showed him some of the caves in the area.
-Ian fell in love with the terrain and saw opportunity in the fact that literally no one was offering cave tours in Belize at the time.
+Owner Ian Andersen pioneered cave tourism more than two decades ago when a group of Peace Corp volunteers showed him some of the caves in the area.
+Ian fell in love with the terrain and saw opportunity in the fact that no one was offering cave tours in Belize at the time.

-He also fell in love with one particular bend in the Caves Branch River–a bend that is now home to the lodge, his personal home and his adventure operation.
-In his spare time (chuckle) Ian also pioneered search and rescue training, procedures and operations in Belize, creating an infrastructure that’s still used country-wide.
+He also fell in love with one particular bend in the Caves Branch River–a bend that is now home to the his Ian Anderson’s Caves Branch Adventure Company which includes a lodge, his personal home, and his adventure tour operation.
+In his spare time (chuckle) Ian also pioneered search and rescue training, procedures, and operations in Belize, creating an infrastructure that’s still used country-wide.

-We absolutely wanted to experience the caving (preferably without the search and rescue) so during our stay we signed up for three of Ian’s adventures.
+We absolutely wanted to experience the caving (preferably without the search and rescue part) so during our stay we signed up for three of Ian’s adventures.
 The first was ominously called Black Hole Drop (US$105 per person including transport, gear, guide and lunch).